thoughtworks-jumpstart/guides/docs/backend-web-development/express-param-processing.md

   next();
 });
 ```

+Notice that the value of the userId param is placed in the `userId` variable.

 Now this handler function will be able to access the req.user that was created in the previous handler function.